X

 Some lenders and some types of loans, like equipment financing, don’t require a minimum annual revenue, but it’s still an important factor to consider for small business owners with bad credit.

-6. Years in Business
+Years in Business

-7. Business Plan
+Business Plan

 Providing a professional business plan can give potential lenders more confidence in you and your business.
 Explain where your business fits into its industry, how you’ll market your products or services and your sales strategy.
-Within the plan, introduce your leadership team.
-Address potential red flags by being upfront about current weaknesses and share your realistic plan for overcoming them.

-Types of Business Loans for Bad Credit
+What Are the Types of Business Loans for Bad Credit?

 Small business owners with bad credit scores can pursue several different avenues for securing credit.
 Here are eight types of bad credit business loans and financing options.